gwijthoff/digitalmedia/index.md

 John Haugeland, “Analog and Analog,” *Philosophical Topics* 12, no. 1 (Spring 1981): 213–25.

-{% marginnote margin1 %}
-This is a margin note.
-{% endmarginnote %}

 Matthew Katz, “Analog and Digital Representation,” *Minds and Machines* 18, no. 3 (September 1, 2008): 403–8.

 ### January 24: tinkerers 1